๐Ÿฆž Massachusetts Eviction Notice Laws

 ๐Ÿ“Œ How long does a Massachusetts eviction take?

 Massachusetts evictions typically take 2-4 months from notice to physical eviction due to the formal summary process, required notice periods, and strong tenant protections.
-Contested cases can take 4-6+ months.
+Contested cases with jury trials and appeals can take 4-6+ months.
+Boston Housing Court may have longer wait times due to case volume.

 ๐Ÿ“Œ How much does it cost to evict in Massachusetts?